 A vulnerability in cyber security refers to any weakness in an information system, system processes, or internal controls of an organization.
-These vulnerabilities are targets for lurking cybercrimes and open to exploitation through the points of vulnerability.
+These vulnerabilities are targets for lurking cybercrimes and are open to exploitation through the points of vulnerability.

-These hackers are able to gain illegal access to the systems and data and cause severe damage.
+These hackers are able to gain illegal access to the systems and cause severe damage to data privacy.
 Therefore, cybersecurity vulnerabilities are extremely important to monitor for the overall security posture as gaps in a network can result in a full-scale breach of systems in an organization.

 Examples of Vulnerabilities